 Who is buying HUD Homes?

-Judy Williams, a marketer and concierge in Racine, Wis., feels lucky to have bought a HUD home.
+Judy Williams, a marketer, and concierge in Racine, Wisconsin, feels lucky to have bought a HUD home.

 “The home had been foreclosed on the previous owners who had just purchased it a couple of months before we got it,” she says.